MGDIS/kendo-elasticsearch/README.md

     npm install
     node demos/create-datasets.js

-Afterwards you just have to open the HTML files in your browser.
+Afterwards you just have to open the HTML files from the demos folder in your browser.

 ### Basic